realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ((typ json)(name parsing-test/test1.json))
 ```

-Now build and run the example using this file, and you you can see the
+Now build and run the example using this file, and you can see the
 full parser in action.

 ```frag